Bhanumathi-a/joke-generator/README.md

-# joke-generator
+# Joke Generator Project Challenge

- Joke Generator Project Challenge In the last video, we saw how to make a
+ In the last video, we saw how to make a
       request to an API using the `XMLHttpRequest` object.
 In this video, we'll use the same technique to make a request to the [https://api.chucknorris.io/](https://api.chucknorris.io/) to get a random